iamdudeman/sola-game-engine/README.md

 # Branch WIP

-* Consider two collider components (CircleColliderComponent + RectangleColliderComponent)
+# TODO List
 * Consider CameraSystem that nests these other Renderer systems maybe to handle ability to have multiple cameras???

-# TODO List
 * Camera
   * Figure out how to implement
     * Translate